jdrakes21/Sports-Performance-Optimization-through-Machine-Learning-for-Injury-Prevention-and-Recovery-Analysis/docs/index.md

 day_approach.ipynb

-Focuses on daily-level training data for runners.
+-Focuses on daily-level training data for runners.

-Evaluates features such as daily distance, intensity zones, and recovery for injury risk.
+-Evaluates features such as daily distance, intensity zones, and recovery for injury risk.

-Helps identify short-term load spikes correlated with injury likelihood.
+- identify short-term load spikes correlated with injury likelihood.

 week_approach.ipynb

-Aggregates training metrics at the weekly level.
+-Aggregates training metrics at the weekly level.

-Analyzes injury rates across features like total kilometers, tough sessions, Z5-T1-T2 volume, and exertion.
+-Analyzes injury rates across features like total kilometers, tough sessions, Z5-T1-T2 volume, and exertion.

-Produces heatmaps and injury rate breakdowns by grouped feature values.
+-Produces heatmaps and injury rate breakdowns by grouped feature values.

 nfl_injury_analysis.ipynb

-An in-depth exploratory and predictive analysis of NFL player injuries.
+-An in-depth exploratory and predictive analysis of NFL player injuries.

-Combines two datasets to create a unified injury profile.
+-Combines two datasets to create a unified injury profile.

-Performs multi-class classification to predict the type and location of injuries.
+-Performs multi-class classification to predict the type and location of injuries.

-Offers insights into injury rates by body part, player position, and event context.
+-Offers insights into injury rates by body part, player position, and event context.

 📈 Interactive Visualizations